IBM/ibm_zos_zosmf/docs/source/playbooks/sample_module_dataset.rst

 For configuration and setup, see `Playbook Documentation`_.

-This `sample playbook`_ shows how to manage z/OS data set or member on the remote z/OS system via z/OSMF.
+This `sample playbook`_ shows how to manage z/OS data set or member on z/OS system via z/OSMF.

 .. code-block:: yaml